NeffCodes/retinopathy-risk-assessment-tool/README.md

 ## Planned Features

+## Features
+- Image Upload: Securely upload patient retinal images for analysis.
+- Patient Data Input: Add patient details such as name, date of birth, and medical history to enhance analysis accuracy.
+- Model-Driven Analysis: Utilizes a trained machine learning model to assess the risk of diabetic retinopathy.
+- Results Display: Presents a clear and concise prognosis, helping clinicians make informed decisions.
+- Additional Resources: May add resources and next steps, such as links to Mayo Clinic or NIH, after prognosis.

+## Technology Stack
+- Backend: Python (Django)
+- Frontend: Javascript, Material-UI, Tailwind CSS
+- Database: SQLite
+- Python Libraries:
+  - TensorFlow (for machine learning model)
 This is our current plan / scope for our application.
 We do have additional ideas for stretch goals that are listed below, but are not currently planned.